nicoder/hoverbear.github.io/_posts/2014-08-12-Option-Monads-in-Rust.md

 In this case, we had two functions which could fail, since we didn't have an `Option` type, the author must be aware of and handle possible `Null` values.
 Note that the onus was on the programmer to know when a `Null` **might** be returned, and **remember** to handle it, not on the compiler.

-Lets see what the same code would look like using the `Option` monad.
+Let's see what the same code would look like using the `Option` monad.
 In this example, all of the functions are appropriately defined.

 ```rust
 fn main () {